colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

 ```

 Your developers don't care about where the clusters live as long as they have a Kubernetes dial tone to launch their apps on.
 You shouldn't need to care what cloud provider your using as long as you have a Cloud dial tone to launch your clusters on.

+Cluster API helps provides lifecycle management for Kubernetes clusters and works both on premises and in the public cloud, which means that users can experience a similar user experience, whether running clusters on premises environment like Vsphere or in a public cloud environment.